danspielman/Laplacians.jl/README.md

 Changes:

 * Added `harmonic_interp` to interpolate harmonic functions on graphs.
 This is the fundamental routine used in Label Propagation / Semi-Supervised Learning on Graphs.
 * Added a function `read_graph` to replace `readIJ` and `readIJV`.
 It is a little more robust.
 * Cleaned up `maxflow` so that it now returns a flow and cut as a matrix and set.
 * Made `pcg` a little more general.
 * Added `fiedler` for computing Fiedler vectors and values.
 That is, the smallest nonzero eigenvalue of the Laplacian.
 * Fixed a bug in `thicken` that could cause it to loop forever, and cause `chimera` to do the same.
+* Changed the graph drawing code to use Plots instead of PyPlot.

 # Version 1.0.1